Television Centre, Newcastle upon Tyne: History

+Early years

 The studios were originally created from two furniture warehouses that had been purchased by the company in 1958 following their acquisition of the franchise.
 The warehouses were gutted, with the shell of the building being fitted out with studios, galleries, scenery block and offices for the company.
 Upon completion in 1959, four studios were fitted into the building.
 The practice of buying an older building and fitting it out as a studio complex was in fact a very common element of early ITV stations.
 Of the original companies, all with the exception of Granada, Westward and Border, converted existing buildings rather than building purpose built studios.
-The location was deliberately chosen by the company because of its proximity to the telephone exchange in Carliol Square, as television signals to and from other ITV stations to be broadcast in the region and the network were relayed by land-line from the studios to the switching centre.
+The location was deliberately chosen by the company because of its proximity to the telephone exchange in Carliol Square, as television signals to and from other ITV stations were relayed by land-line from the studios to the switching centre.
 The cost would have significantly increased if the connection was over a mile.

+1980s Heyday

-In 1981, Tyne Tees built another studio - Studio 5, to cope with extra capacity for programming for the, soon to be created, Channel 4.
+In 1981, Tyne Tees built another studio - Studio 5, to cope with extra demand for programming for the soon to be created Channel 4.
 The extension was designed by Ryder & Yates and had the appearance of metal on the outside.
 The public entrance to the new studio was through a covered walkway from City Road, rather than by the closest road at the rear of the complex.
 This covered walkway, known as the 'Tube' inspired the name of the music programme shown on Channel 4.
-Many network programmes were created here, and a number of local programming was also produced for many years here.
-Production continued until 1993, when Tyne Tees became part of Yorkshire-Tyne Tees Television.
+Many network programmes were created here, and local programming was also produced.
+Production of network shows slowed after 1993, when Tyne Tees became part of Yorkshire-Tyne Tees Television.